Grover's algorithm

 In quantum computing, Grover's algorithm, also known as the quantum search algorithm, is a quantum algorithm for unstructured search that finds with high probability the unique input to a black box function that produces a particular output value, using just $O(\sqrt{N})$ evaluations of the function, where $N$ is the size of the function's domain.
-It was devised by Lov Grover in 1996.
+It was devised by an Indian-American computer scientist Lov Grover in 1996.

 The analogous problem in classical computation would have a query complexity $O(N)$ (i.e., the function would have to be evaluated $O(N)$ times: there is no better approach than trying out all input values one after the other, which, on average, takes $N/2$ steps).

 Charles H. Bennett, Ethan Bernstein, Gilles Brassard, and Umesh Vazirani proved that any quantum solution to the problem needs to evaluate the function $\Omega(\sqrt{N})$ times, so Grover's algorithm is asymptotically optimal.
 Since classical algorithms for NP-complete problems require exponentially many steps, and Grover's algorithm provides at most a quadratic speedup over the classical solution for unstructured search, this suggests that Grover's algorithm by itself will not provide polynomial-time solutions for NP-complete problems (as the square root of an exponential function is still an exponential, not a polynomial function).

 Unlike other quantum algorithms, which may provide exponential speedup over their classical counterparts, Grover's algorithm provides only a quadratic speedup.
 However, even quadratic speedup is considerable when $N$ is large, and Grover's algorithm can be applied to speed up broad classes of algorithms.
 Grover's algorithm could brute-force a 128-bit symmetric cryptographic key in roughly 2^{64} iterations, or a 256-bit key in roughly 2^{128} iterations.
 It may not be the case that Grover's algorithm poses a significantly increased risk to encryption over existing classical algorithms, however.